 All companies within the group complete detailed compliance reporting quarterly.
-The reporting covers such issues as compliance breaches, data privacy and protection, business code of conduct, whistleblowing, concerns regarding customers, credit policy and other issues of concern.
+The reporting covers such issues as compliance breaches, data privacy and protection, business code of conduct, whistleblowing, concerns regarding customers, credit policy, potential corruption cases and other issues of concern.
 In case of discrepancies an appropriate action is taken.
 The nature of the action taken is defined by the nature and severity of the discrepancy.

 Concerns regarding compliance and business conduct can also be reported anonymously via an independent whistleblowing channel.

 There were no confirmed incidents where business partners were terminated or not reviewed due to violations related to corruption.
-No public legal cases regarding corruption were brought against the organization or the employees during the reporting period.
+No public legal cases regarding corruption were brought against the organization or the employees/ workers during the reporting period.

 The Group’s goal is to contribute towards improving human rights, labor rights and environmental protection within the Group, in relation to our suppliers and subcontractors, and in relation to trading partners.

-Environmental aspects shall be taken into consideration throughout the production and distribution chain, from production of raw materials to sales, and shall not be limited to the Group’s own activities.
+Environmental and social aspects shall be taken into consideration throughout the production and distribution chain, from production of raw materials to sales, and shall not be limited to the Group’s own activities.

-When using external suppliers and subcontractors, it is important that we inform them of our HSE guidelines and that we ensure that our safety routines are followed by external parties involved in our operations.
+When using external suppliers and subcontractors, it is important that we inform them of our health and safety guidelines and that we ensure that our safety routines are followed by external parties involved in our operations.

 In situations involving employees with different languages and cultural backgrounds, it may be difficult to create a shared safety culture with good compliance.
 It is therefore important to ensure good communication to achieve full understanding of the prevailing safety routines.

 In the Group, suppliers are an integral part of our operations and we have an obligation to ensure that our suppliers act according to the Group’s governing documents.
-By implementing a structured and standardized approach to supplier management, we are able to verify that our suppliers adhere to our requirements and, if necessary, initiate corrective measures.
+By implementing a structured and standardized supplier management, we can verify that our suppliers adhere to our requirements and, if necessary, initiate corrective measures.
 As a buyer, we have an ethical responsibility to ensure that our suppliers act in accordance with relevant laws and regulations.

 Suppliers, including subcontractors, are requested to adhere to the highest industry standards, and it is a prerequisite that laws and regulations are followed.
-In the Group, supplier audits are a tool for developing cooperation and continuous improvement between the companies in the Group and our suppliers, and a requirement to assure compliance.
+With regards to food suppliers we work towards 100% obtained food safety GFSI certification.
+In the Group, supplier audits are a tool for developing cooperation and ensuring continuous improvement between the companies in the Group and our suppliers, and a requirement to assure compliance.